International School Augsburg: Campus: the buildings

 In 2005, the school moved into the first bricks-and mortar-built building in Ziegeleistraße.
 In 2008, when the school continued to grow, a gym and additional class rooms had to be built.
 In the year 2009 the new building, which is heated and supplied with power by a gas-fired cogeneration power plant, could be opened to the students.
 In 2012, the campus was enlarged by a third building.
-The ISA students have a playing field, a gym, a school-owned woodland, a school canteen, music rooms, a computer lab, a Mac lab, and a science room as well as school buses at their disposal.
+ISA have a playing field, a gym, a school-owned woodland, a school canteen, music rooms, a computer lab, and a science room as well as school buses.

+ISA is currently working on plans of a new campus that the school is planned to permanently and entirely relocate to.
+The company has negotiated with the city of Gersthofen for a plot of land on which the Paul-Klee-Gymnasium will have formerly been located.
+The plot of land is planned to be made available to ISA at some point in 2024.